Snowflake

 Key-pair Authentication

-To connect to Snowflake using the key pair, enter your Snowflake domain, user name and specify the private key
+To connect to Snowflake using the key pair, enter your Snowflake domain, user name, private key and passphrase.

 Getting Credentials for Key-pair Authentication